tshrjn/whisper-writer/README.rst

 Start the wkey listener.
 Keep a button pressed (by default: right ctrl) and speak.
 Your voice will be recoded locally.
 When the button is released, your command will be transcribed via Whisper and the text will be streamed to your keyboard.

 You can use your voice to write anywhere.

-You will incur costs for Whisper API.
+Now with support for whsiper.cpp to locally transcribe your voice.

+If you use Whisper API, you will incur costs.
 Currently, it costs $0.36 for 1 hour of transcription.

 ## Setup